discourse/discourse-surveys/README.md

 4. Click "Submit" to save your response
 5. Once submitted, you'll see a confirmation message and cannot submit again

+## Admin Dashboard

+Administrators can manage surveys from the admin panel at **Admin → Plugins → Discourse Surveys**.

+### Survey Management
+- View all surveys across the site with their name, topic, field count, and response count
+- Results are paginated (50 per page) with automatic loading as you scroll

+### CSV Export
+- Export survey responses as a CSV file for any survey that has received responses
+- The CSV includes each respondent's username, email, and their answers to all fields
+- Click the **Export CSV** button next to any survey with responses to download

 ## Permissions and Security

 - **Login Required**: Anonymous users must log in before submitting responses